\"Writing.Com

 Juan resumed attention to Crippen as a couple patrons awaiting service were drawn to their discourse.
 Some were curious, others were no doubt anticipating a physical confrontation was afoot.
 Despite his state of confusion, Juan found the words to ask.

 “What do you mean— providing I have what it takes?
 What do you want from me, some sort of donation?
 Is that your game?
 You think I have big money, or something?
-Don’t be playing me for a sucker, mister, ‘cuz if you’re some kind of a two-bit hustler duping people with mojo-magic, I ain’t buying.
-In fact, I despise such shenanigans… nothing but a bunch of phony charlatans preying upon desperate people’s emotions, hoping this once a miracle would come true.
-But I have no such aspirations, mister.
+Don’t be playing me for a sucker, mister, ‘cuz if you’re some kind of a two-bit hustler duping people with promises of mojo-magic, I ain’t buying.
+In fact, I despise such shenanigans… nothing but a bunch of phony charlatans preying upon people’s emotions, hoping this once a real miracle would come true.
+But I have no such aspirations.
 Docs said I’d never walk again— ever!
 And that’s that.
 So, unless you can walk on water, amigo, I suggest you take your tin cup elsewhere.”

 “Yeah, that’s right.
 I believe in Jesus and the Good Book, so what?”

-“You believe what was written centuries ago, yet you were not there to witness,” Richard responded.
-“So why do you not discard such stories as a possible myth, an allegorical or sensationalized story for effect?”
+“You believe what was written centuries ago, yet you were not there to witness.
+So, why do you not discard such stories as a possible myth, an allegory or sensationalized story for effect?”

-“Because I’m a Christian; one of billions of us who believe what’s written in scriptures.
+“Because I’m a Christian; one of billions who believe what’s written in scriptures.
 That’s why, pal.”

 “And still worshiped by billions of people, don’t forget,” Juan reiterated.